eclipse-pass/pass-documentation/developer-documentation/pass-ui/README.md

 ember s --environment=production
 ```

 The ember server must be run in the production environment to avoid Content Security Policy violations when loading CSS in the browser.

-To run ember in developer mode instead, you can set a permissive CSP in pass-docker.
+To run ember in development mode instead, you can use `ember s` (without the environment flag) and set a permissive CSP in pass-docker.
 Edit `.env` to `PASS_CORE_APP_CSP` to ``"default-src * 'unsafe-inline' 'unsafe-eval' data: blob:;"``.

 ## Test Users